elanorigby/mapperino/README.md

 ## Generating Street Segments

-Street segments are pre-processed from OpenStreetMap data using the `segment-processor` Python tool (in separate repo)
+Street segments and ward boundaries, etc. are pre-processed from Office of National Statistics data using the `segment-processor` Python tool (in separate repo).

-The generated `brent_segments.geojson` file is stored in `public/` and loaded by the app.
+The generated segment files are stored in `public/` and loaded by the app.

-### Ward Data
-Ward boundaries are sourced from the ONS Open Geography Portal (December 2021 boundaries).
-Each segment includes a `ward` property identifying which electoral ward it belongs to, enabling the ward filtering feature in the app.